EffieChantzi/COMBImageDL/COMBO-MF/COMBO_MF_README.md

 ## Inter-plate analysis

-The following short animation shows how to deploy the computational module COMBO-MF, in order to perform inter-plate analysis, meaning to merge and visualize the results obtained for all replicate plates/batches.
+The following short animation shows how to deploy the computational module COMBO-MF, in order to perform inter-plate analysis.
+This involves quality control of the inter-plate replicate results, calculation of the corresponding median values to reduce experimental noise/variability and visualization.

 ![Demo_InterPlate](./COMBO_MF_InterPlate.gif)